microsoft/Web-Dev-For-Beginners/README.md

 ## License

 This repository is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.
+See this [LICENSE](LICENSE) file for more information.